Cars24

 While some dealers offer extended warranties on pre-owned cars, these come with an additional cost.
 Buyers often opt for these contracts to cover unexpected repair expenses, especially for cars nearing the end of their original warranty.

-- Service contracts: Comprehensive service packages offered by third-party providers may cost upwards of ₹10,000 annually.
+• Service contracts: Comprehensive service packages offered by third-party providers may come at a high cost.
+However, CARS24 does not charge for service contracts.

 Insurance Premium Differences